WhyAre/tp/docs/DeveloperGuide.md

    1. Test case: `search abc`<br>
       Expected: Message indicating that no students were found matching the search term.

-### Creating a lesson under tutorial slot for each student

-1. Creating a lesson
+### Listing attendances

+1. Listing attendances

-   1. Prerequisites: A tutorial slot must exist (e.g., `tutorial add cs2103-f15`).
+   1. Prerequisites: At least one student should be allocated to a tutorial (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`).
+   2. Test case: `list`, `attendance list 1`<br>
+      Expected: Attendance of student with ID 1 (John Doe) is displayed.
+A success message is displayed.

+   3. Test case: `tutorial list`, `attendance list 1`<br>
+      Expected: Attendance of tutorial with ID 1 (cs2103-f15) is displayed.
+A success message is displayed.

-   1. Test case: `createLesson cs2103-f15`<br>
+   4. Test case: `attendance list`<br>
-      Expected: A lesson is created for the `cs2103-f15` tutorial slot.
-A success message is displayed confirming the creation.
+      Expected: Attendance of student (John Doe) is displayed.
+A success message is displayed.

-   1. Test case: `createLesson cs9999-f15`<br>
+   5. Test case: `attendance list abc`<br>
-      Expected: Error message indicating that the tutorial slot does not exist.
+      Expected: Attendance of student (John Doe) is displayed.
+A success message is displayed.

-### Marking lesson attendance
+### Marking attendance

 1. Marking attendance for a lesson

-   1. Prerequisites: A lesson must exist (e.g., `createLesson cs2103-f15`), and a student must be enrolled in the tutorial slot.
-   1. Test case: `markAttendance cs2103-f15 1 present`<br>
+   1. Prerequisites: At least one student should be allocated to a tutorial (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`).
+   2. Test case: `list`, `attendance mark w/3 i/1`<br>
+      Expected: Attendance of student with ID 1 (John Doe) is displayed.
+An error message is displayed indicating that the wrong view was used.

+   3. Test case: `attendance list`, `attendance mark w/3 i/1`<br>
-      Expected: Student with ID 1 (John Doe) is marked as present.
+      Expected: Week 3 of student with ID 1 (John Doe) is marked as present.
 A success message is displayed.

+   4. Test case: `attendance list`, `attendance mark w/-1 i/1`<br>
+      Expected: Error message indicating that the specified week is invalid.

+   5. Test case: `attendance list`, `attendance mark w/3 i/a`<br>
+      Expected: Error message indicating that the specified index is invalid.

+### Unmarking attendance

+1. Unmarking attendance for a lesson

+1. Prerequisites: At least one student should be allocated to a tutorial.
+At least one week is marked.
+   (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`, `attendance list`, `attendance mark 1`).
+1. Test case: `list`, `attendance unmark w/3 i/1`<br>
+   Expected: Attendance of student with ID 1 (John Doe) is displayed.
+An error message is displayed indicating that the wrong view was used.

-   1. Test case: `markAttendance cs2103-f15 1 absent`<br>
+1. Test case: `attendance list`, `attendance unmark w/3 i/1`<br>
-      Expected: Student with ID 1 (John Doe) is marked as absent.
+   Expected: Week 3 of student with ID 1 (John Doe) is unmarked.
 A success message is displayed.

+1. Test case: `attendance list`, `attendance unmark w/-1 i/1`<br>
+   Expected: Error message indicating that the specified week is invalid.

-   1. Test case: `markAttendance cs9999-f15 1 present`<br>
+1. Test case: `attendance list`, `attendance unmark w/3 i/a`<br>
-      Expected: Error message indicating that the tutorial slot does not exist.
+   Expected: Error message indicating that the specified index is invalid.

 ### Deleting a lesson under tutorial slot for each student